 Am I Ready for Retirement Living?

 Many people aren’t sure they are ready for retirement living.
-The following are things to consider as you contemplate making the move.
+The following are things to consider as you contemplate making the move to a retirement home.

 Beware of Waiting Too Long

 People often put off making the move to a senior residence, waiting until something traumatic happens: a spouse passes away or a disability or illness forces a relocation.
 Unfortunately, time and again, we have witnessed that making a move under these scenarios adds incredible stress to an already complicated situation; not only for the incoming resident (who is now dealing with trauma in addition to the move) but also to the family

 members who are attempting to help out under these circumstances.
 If you can plan ahead and make the move when things are relatively calm in your life, when you are in fairly decent health, it can make a huge difference to all involved.

 The Benefits to Moving In

 Some seniors have a hard time facing the thought that they are “old enough” to move into a retirement residence.
 There seems to be a lingering stigma that Retirement Residences are dull places with nothing to do.
 But Retirement Residences today are not the “nursing homes” of 25 years ago!
 Move into a senior living facility today and discover the benefits of senior living such as:

 Indications that you or your loved one may be ready to move